 Visit the ‘Girl with a pearl earring’ in the Mauritshuis and enjoy fresh seafood at the beach.

 Have a look at a few of The Hague’s non-traditional, outside the box venues.

 Find your hotel & venue in The Hague

 Browse our meeting venue finder powered by MeetingSelect and find your hotel and venue in The Hague.

 Let's meet in The HagueMeet the local convention bureau of The Hague and discover how they can help you plan your next event in The Hague.

 World Forum The Hague

-World Forum is a full service convention centre located in The Hague.
+World Forum is a full service international convention centre located in The Hague.

 When staying at the Paleis (Palace) Hotel in the centre of The Hague you can literally call yourself the King’s neighbour.

 Landgoed Te Werve